Write gRPC scripts and tests in Postman using the pm object

 pm.expect

-The pm.expect method allows you to write assertions on your request and response data, using ChaiJS expect BDD syntax.
+The pm.expect method enables you to write assertions on your request and response data, using ChaiJS expect BDD syntax.

 pm.expect: (assertOn: any) => Assertion